 Which strategy (or strategies) to take really depends on your agency and your target market.
 Some growth opportunities are going to work better for you than others depending on your market, competition, sales style, niche, and targeting.

 Regardless of the insurance industry that you represent, Nectar can connect you directly with the shoppers you're looking for in a way that will help you grow your business.
-Nectar connects health, Medicare, auto, and life insurance shoppers with your business by matching what they're looking for with what you have to offer.
+Nectar connects health, Medicare, and life insurance shoppers with your business by matching what they're looking for with what you have to offer.

 Nectar doesn't buy third-party leads to resell to you.
 Nectar is a lead generator, producing high-quality insurance leads for its customers.
 Nectar offers both real-time insurance leads and live-call transfers to provide you with prospects who are actively shopping for insurance.